platomik/MIE-SIB/homework1/README.md

 ###### Using Scapy for performing attacks.

-Exists high-level function that is already coded 'arpcachepoison'.
+Exists high-level function that is already coded `arpcachepoison`.
 That performs poison target's cache with (your MAC,victim's IP) couple.

 	arpcachepoison('172.16.16.16', '10.0.0.1')

-Will cause 172.16.16.16 to send the current host all packets originally intended for 10.0.0.1.
+Will cause `172.16.16.16` to send the current host all packets originally intended for `10.0.0.1`.

 Also it can be done in different way by using standart functions: